spring-projects/spring-data-examples/jpa/java8/README.md

 ## Support for JDK 8' `Stream` in repository methods

 JPA repositories can now use `Stream` as return type for query methods to trigger streamed execution of the query.
-This will cause Spring Data JPA to use persistnce provider specific API to traverse the query result one-by-one.
+This will cause Spring Data JPA to use persistence provider specific API to traverse the query result one-by-one.

 ```java
 interface CustomerRepository extends Repository<Customer, Long> {